stormqloud/kazoo-tgbbok/README.md

 This stuff is not for the absolute beginner or the expert.
 Mostly the admin that gets lost along the way.

+Think of it as tips and tricks once the platform is installed and you have made a first few calls.

 In reality you should already know about the following resources

 ####Websites: